IMATI-RS/SDB/README.md

 3. Cloud cover accepted percentage
 4. The area of interest (AOI) by drawing a polygon on the online viewer with the appropriate tool.

-User can then download the desired product from the list.
+Users can then download the desired product from the list.